Pink bedroom ideas: timeless pink decor ideas for a comforting space

 From candy to coral and soft blush to salmon, pink is an extremely versatile shade that’s especially flattering in bedrooms.

-Rosy or pastel pinks are a well-known way to create a soothing vibe in your decor, while pinks from the more vibrant side of the spectrum – think fuchsia or watermelon – are great for brightening up a space, so it’s no surprise that pink has become a go-to colour for decorating everything from an understated master suite to a quirky guest bedrooms.
+Rosy or pastel pinks are a well-known way to create a soothing vibe in your decor, while pinks from the more vibrant side of the spectrum – think fuchsia or watermelon – are great for brightening up a space, so it’s no surprise that pink has become a go-to colour for decorating everything from an understated master suite to a quirky guest bedroom.

 ‘Pinks are great for adding a touch of personality to your room’ explains Judy Smith, a Colour Consultant with Crown.
 ‘It’s an upbeat colour that goes surprisingly well with lots of other colours.
 You can pair it with bold accessories for a modern feel or style it with soft, neutral accessories for a prettier look.’